0x1d00ffff/tokenpool/README.md

    so parts of the code can be simplified.
 For example getTransactionStatistics can be simplified along with the logic at the beginning of broadcastQueuedMintTransactions.
  - Every share is validated at least twice.
 See TODO at the top of handlePeerShareSubmit
+ - Vardiff adjustment is broken because handleValidShare is using minerData.lastSubmittedSolutionTime (which is always null) to fill out share.timeToFind.
+This causes share.timeToFind=0 to be set for all shares - so getAverageSolutionTime skips over all shares and returns null.

 ## FORMATTING
  - run `npm run format`